Key takeaways

 - Compliance handled, GST, TDS, income tax, payroll, and filings, done by CAs.

-- Cash clarity, reconciled accounts, early alerts, and a living cash flow dashboard, liquidity runway.
+- Cash clarity, reconciled accounts, early alerts, and a living cash flow and liquidity view.

 - Control comfort, maker checker workflows, audit trail, and evidence backed reconciliations.